theserialhobbyist/questscribe/README.md

 1. **Create a character**: Click "Create New Character" in the sidebar
 2. **Write your story**: Type in the main editor area
 3. **Add state changes**: Click the "State Change" button or right-click in text
+4. **Enter fields and values**: Use an existing field or a create a new one to set value changes.
+You can categorize fields like this: Inventory.Weapons.HammerOfSmiting (Inventory > Weapons > Hammer of Smiting)
 4. **Track progression**: Watch the sidebar update as you move your cursor
 5. **Save your work**: Click "Save" to create a `.qsd` file